subnet-gh/subnet/README.md

 # subnet
-Public repo of our public scripts.
+A repository of all our public scripts.